-Join Randi Derakhshani for an in-depth discussion in this video Using snaps, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Using snaps, part of Learning 3ds Max.

 In this lesson we'll be taking a look at snaps or snapping in Max. …Snapping allows you to transform objects and have that transformation, which you …can see is, free right now.
 Nice and free and open. …Snaps allow you to literally snap the object to different parts of the scene …such as, grid intersections.
 Found up here, you're able to turn on …snaps through any of these icons.
 The most used snaps are, the 3D snaps, …turned on by the snaps toggle.
 There are different types of snaps that …allow you to snap the object to different things such as, like I mentioned, …intersections of the grid or or faces or vertices.…